Arthur's multiplicity formula for even orthogonal and unitary groups: Encore: beyond the generic case

 \end{conjecture}

-We proved this conjecture in Proposition \ref{cusp.realization} when $\psi$ is generic.
-Next we drop the temperedness condition on $\psi$ and replace it by a slightly more general assumption. \begin{assumption} Let $r_V$ be the Witt index of $V$.
-Write

-Suppose that for any $i$ such that $d_i>1$, we have $\dim\phi_i>r_V$. \end{assumption} Under this weird assumption, we can prove Conjecture \ref{Conjectureequality} by using a similar argument in Proposition \ref{cusp.realization}. \begin{proposition} Suppose that $G=G(V)$ and $\psi$ satisfy the Assumption \ref{strange.assumption}.
+We have proved this conjecture in Proposition \ref{cusp.realization} when $\psi=\phi$ is generic.
+Indeed, it is easy to generalize this conjecture to a slightly more general case. \begin{assumption} Let $r_V$ be the Witt index of $V$.
+Suppose that in the expression (\ref{E:sumPhi}), for any $i$ such that $d_i>1$, we have $n_i>r_V$. \end{assumption} Under this weird assumption, we can prove Conjecture \ref{Conjectureequality} by using an argument similar to that of Proposition \ref{cusp.realization}. \begin{proposition} Suppose that $G=G(V)$ and $\psi$ satisfy the Assumption \ref{strange.assumption}.
 Let $\pi$ be an irreducible representation of $G(\AAA)$, such that the $L$-parameter of $\pi_v$ is $\phi_{\psi_v}$ for almost all $v$.
 Then we have